ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ```python
 dataframe.iloc[0,0]
 ```
-Which would give us `'Ben Nevis`.
+Which would give us `'Ben Nevis'`.

 A way to remeber this is that `iloc` is short for "**i**nteger **loc**ation".
 But a more Pandas-style approach would be to do:

 ```python
 dataframe['Hill Name'][0]
 ```
-Which would also give us `'Ben Nevis`.
+Which would also give us `'Ben Nevis'`.

-In other words, we are saying to our pandas DataFrame _get me the `Hill Name` Series, and give me the zero-th item in that Series._ Remember Python uses zero-indexing (starts counting items from zero).
+In other words, we are saying to our Pandas DataFrame "_get me the `Hill Name` Series, and give me the zero-th item in that Series_".
+Remember Python uses zero-indexing (starts counting items from zero).
 Pandas is the same in this regard.

 An even quicker way to access our columns (less typing) is to treat the names as if they were attributes of our DataFrame, like this: